Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 - You're comfortable with StackBlitz's environment (Bolt uses WebContainers)

 Pricing comparison: Both have free tiers.
-Lovable starts around $29/mo for paid plans, Bolt around $20/mo.
+Lovable starts at $20/mo, Bolt at $15/mo.
 Check current Bolt.new pricing for details.

 See also: Bolt.new vs Lovable comparison page for feature-by-feature breakdown.